OofMon2301/Obsidian-Vault/COMP3506/Concepts/Recursion.md

 ## Tail Recursion

 Recursive call as the **last step**
-Result of the call must be used immediately and directly, or it is **not** a tail
+Result of the call must be used immediately and directly, or it is **not** a tail recursion

+Easily converted into iterative forms.

+## Binary Recursion

+Two calls for each non-base case